httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 --- abstract

-This describes how "http" URIs can be accessed using Transport Layer Security (TLS) to mitigate pervasive monitoring attacks.
+This document describes how "http" URIs can be accessed using Transport Layer Security (TLS) to mitigate pervasive monitoring attacks.

 --- middle

 # Introduction

-This document describes a use of HTTP Alternative Services {{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a "http" URI to be accessed using TLS {{RFC5246}} opportunistically.
+This document describes how to use HTTP Alternative Services {{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, thereby allowing a "http" URI to be accessed using TLS {{RFC5246}} opportunistically.

-Currently, "https" URIs requires acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
-Therefore, this document describes a usage model whereby sites can serve "http" URIs over TLS without being required to support strong server authentication.
+Currently, "https" URIs require acquiring and configuring a valid certificate, which is difficult for some deployments to do.
+Therefore, this document specifies a way for sites to serve "http" URIs over TLS without necessarily supporting strong server authentication.

-A mechanism for limiting the potential for active attacks is described in {{http-tls}}.
-This provides clients with additional protection against them for a period after successfully connecting to a server using TLS.
-This does not offer the same level of protection as afforded to "https" URIs, but increases the likelihood that an active attack be detected.
+By its nature, this technique is vulnerable to active attacks.
+A mechanism for partially mitigating them is described in {{http-tls}}.
+It does not offer the same level of protection as afforded to "https" URIs, but increases the likelihood that an active attack be detected.

 ## Goals and Non-Goals